 A few years ago, three colleagues and I interviewed two dozen Chief Human Resources Officers along with about a dozen scholars who study diversity, equity, and inclusion (DEI) with the goal of understanding the current challenges they see when it comes to enhancing DEI.
-What was agreed across these discussions was that there has been a general ‘failure to move the needle’ to really have an impact on making organisations more inclusive, more welcoming, and where most feel a sense of belonging.
+What was agreed across these discussions was that there has been a general ‘failure to move the needle’ to really have an impact on making organizations more inclusive, more welcoming, and where most feel a sense of belonging.
 The simple questions we kept returning to were, “What are we missing?” and “What are we doing wrong?”

 My friend and colleague, Ali Shalfrooshan, wrote a wonderful blog a few months back and provided a very helpful review of this discussion.
-Ali’s blog gave us a firm foundation on the topic by clearly defining the three key terms, diversity, equity, and inclusion, and concluding with the idea that together they create a sense of belonging, sometimes referred to as DEI-B. He further advanced the argument that an organisation’s ability to create a sense of belonging requires actions at the individual, team/group, and organisational levels to meet this mission-critical goal.
+Ali’s blog gave us a firm foundation on the topic by clearly defining the three key terms, diversity, equity, and inclusion, and concluding with the idea that together they create a sense of belonging, sometimes referred to as DEI-B. He further advanced the argument that an organization’s ability to create a sense of belonging requires actions at the individual, team/group, and organizational levels to meet this mission-critical goal.
 There is no doubt the conversation needs to continue, and we need to put forth ideas that truly work and that actually ‘move the needle.’

 I have been a scholar and practitioner of assessment for my entire career and that fact explains why I believe measurement can provide meaningful insights and effectively drive DEI-B success.

-Together we have been working with a university’s honours college to help them improve a sense of inclusiveness among students, staff, and faculty.
+Together we have been working with a university’s honors college to help them improve a sense of inclusiveness among students, staff, and faculty.
 We adopted a rather extensive model with three broad allyship categories and five specific climate dimensions within each category.
 This is what it looks like:

 - Showing respect: Positive regard and consideration for the feelings and perspectives of others